SparshamCharitableSociety/sparsham/_collections/_blog/2020-02-15-SparshamUPI.md

 Now our banking partner provides the UPI handler.
 Unified Payments Interface ([UPI]) is an instant real-time payment system developed by National Payments Corporation of India facilitating inter-bank transactions.
 The interface is regulated by the Reserve Bank of India and works by instantly transferring funds between two bank accounts on a mobile platform.

 The creation of a UPI handler was one of main action item and Sayuj was working with bank for the official formalities prior to submit the request.
 **Sparsham@SBI** is the UPI handler associated with our account.
 Members and donars are requested to ensure the UPI handler before initiating a transaction.
 In India, there are lot of phishing activities identified by creating UPI handlers with slight changes in the text.
 So make sure you are enaging a transaction with the right handler.
+Currently there is no payment fees for the transaction.

 #### UPI ID ####
  **SPARSHAM@SBI**